EPAENERGYSTAR/epathermostat/docs/data_files.rst

 Thermostat Import Errors
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The following file is output for any thermostat import or creation errors:
+This file is used for troubleshooting any thermostat import or creation errors.
+It is not submitted for certification.

+It contains the following entries:

 Columns
 ```````